lyfeytech/SimpleWebServer/README.md

 Simple Web Server is a Golang project to display simple hello webpage, form webpage, and server page.

-uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web
+This project uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web.

 ## Tools